 We accounted for the acquisition of RondinX Ltd. using the acquisition method of accounting, which required us to estimate the fair values of the assets acquired and liabilities assumed.
 This included acquired in-process research and development and contingent consideration.
-Significant changes in assumptions and estimates subsequent to completing the allocation of the purchase price to the assets and liabilities acquired, as well as differences in actual and estimated results, could impact our financial results.
 Adjustments to the fair value of contingent consideration are recorded in earnings.
 On January 1, 2020, the in-process R&D efforts were completed.
 The Company had determined the useful life of the R&D assets for three years and began amortizing these assets accordingly in the financial statements.